-- Home Medical Equipment: Viemed provides respiratory and other home medical equipment solutions (primarily through monthly rental arrangements), including home ventilation (invasive and non-invasive), BiPAP (bi-level positive airway pressure) and CPAP (continuous positive airway pressure) devices, percussion vests, and other medical equipment.
-Revenue derived from the rental and sale of home medical equipment represented a combined 98.1% and 98.6%, respectively, of Viemed's 2021 and 2020 traditional revenue, excluding COVID-19 response sales and services.
-Viemed provides home medical equipment through the following service programs: - Respiratory disease management, including treatment of Chronic Obstructive Pulmonary Disease ("COPD"), aims to improve quality of life and reduce hospital readmissions by using proven methodology and leading technologies, such as non-invasive ventilation ("NIV"), percussion vests, and other therapies.
+- Respiratory disease management, including treatment of Chronic Obstructive Pulmonary Disease ("COPD"), aims to improve quality of life and reduce hospital readmissions by using proven methodology and leading technologies, such as non-invasive ventilation ("NIV"), percussion vests, and other therapies.
 Viemed provides ventilation (both invasive and non-invasive) and related equipment and supplies to patients suffering from COPD through a high-touch model. - Neuromuscular care is focused on helping neuromuscular patients breathe more comfortably while living an active, healthier life and uses respiratory therapy treatments which can lessen the effort required to breathe. - Oxygen therapy provides patients with extra oxygen, which is sometimes used to manage certain chronic health problems, including COPD.
-Oxygen therapy may be performed in the home or in another setting. - Sleep apnea management provides related solutions and/or equipment such as Positive Airway Pressure ("PAP"), the AutoPAP (automatic continuous positive airway pressure), and BiPAP machines. - In-home sleep testing: Viemed provides in home sleep apnea testing services, which is an alternative to the traditional sleep lab testing environment.
-These services represented 1.9% and 1.4%, respectively, of Viemed's 2021 and 2020 traditional revenue, excluding COVID-19 response sales and services.
+Oxygen therapy may be performed in the home or in another setting. - Sleep apnea management provides sleep solutions and/or equipment such as Positive Airway Pressure ("PAP"), the AutoPAP (automatic continuous positive airway pressure), and BiPAP machines. - In-home sleep testing: Viemed provides in home sleep apnea testing services, which is an alternative to the traditional sleep lab testing environment. - Healthcare staffing: Viemed provides healthcare staffing and recruitment services to supplement the workforce needs of third party healthcare facilities by utilizing its network of healthcare professionals.

-Monthly rental revenue from ventilators represented approximately 77% and 81%, respectively, of Viemed's 2021 and 2020 traditional revenue, excluding COVID-19 response sales and services.
-While Viemed plans to continue investigating and introducing new complimentary products and services and further expanding the coverage of existing products, home ventilation (both invasive and non-invasive) is expected to continue to represent the substantial majority of Viemed's revenue.
+Monthly rental revenue from ventilators represented approximately 68% and 77%, respectively, of Viemed's 2022 and 2021 traditional revenue, excluding COVID-19 response sales and services.
+While Viemed plans to continue investigating and introducing new complementary products and services and further expanding the coverage of existing products, home ventilation (both invasive and non-invasive) is expected to continue to represent the substantial majority of Viemed's revenue.